plausible/wordpress/readme.txt

 License: Massachusetts Institute of Technology (MIT) license License URI: https://opensource.org/licenses/MIT

-Plausible Analytics is an easy to use, open source, lightweight and privacy-friendly web analytics alternative to Google Analytics.
+Plausible Analytics is an easy-to-use, open source, lightweight and privacy-friendly web analytics alternative to Google Analytics.

 == Description ==

-Plausible Analytics is an easy to use, open source, lightweight (<1 KB) and privacy-friendly web analytics alternative to Google Analytics.
+Plausible Analytics is an easy-to-use, open source, lightweight (<1 KB) and privacy-friendly web analytics alternative to Google Analytics.

 Plausible Analytics doesn’t use cookies and is fully compliant with GDPR, CCPA and PECR.
 Made and hosted in the EU, powered by European-owned cloud infrastructure 🇪🇺.